oceandatalab/skimulator/doc/source/science.rst

 As data around nadir are particularly noisy (all radial velocity are parallels), one can mask them by specifying the distance in km from nadir where data are to be masked :ref:`ac_threshold <params-l2c>`.
-The list of variables to be interpolated on the l2d grid is set in :ref:`list_input_var_l2c <params-l2c>`.
+The list of variables to be interpolated on the l2c grid is set in :ref:`list_input_var_l2c <params-l2c>`.

+A :ref:`l2c_config` variable can be specified to label a l2c configuration, this variable will be appended in the file name (:code:`[config]_l2c[l2c_config]_c[ncycle]_p[npass].nc`)

 The L2c outputs contains along track, across track, meridional and zonal current reconstructed from the error-free and radial velocity with errors.
 True along track, across track meridional and zonal velocity interpolated from the model inputs are also stored for diagnosis purposes.
+All variables specified in the :ref:`list_input_var_l2c <params-l2c>` will be stored in the l2c Netcdf file.

 L2D 2d currents
 ---------------
-L2b radial current can be projected on a longitudinal and latitudinal grid using the skimul2c command with the same parameter file as the one used for the L2b current production.
-It uses the L2b produced with skimul2b as an input.
+L2b radial current can be projected on a longitudinal and latitudinal grid using the :code:`skimul2d` command with the same parameter file as the one used for the L2b current production.
+It uses the L2b produced with :code:`skimul2b` as an input.
 The along track and across track grid resolution is specified in :ref:`posting_l2d <params-l2d>`.
 By default, the spatial resolution of the grid is 0.1º x 0.1º.